 Current Seat / Home of: The Prime Minister

 Past Seat / Home of: William Hawtrey, 16th century.
 John Russell, 18th century; Robert Greenhill Russell, 19th century; Lady Anne Frankland Russell, 19th century.
 Bertram Astley, late 19th century; Henry Delavel Astley, until 1912.
 Arthur Hamilton Lee, 1st Viscount Lee of Fareham, 1912-21.

 Primary Current Ownership Use: Other

-Ownership Details: Chequers is used as the country house retreat for the prime minister.
+Ownership Details: Owned by The Chequers Trust and used as a country house retreat for the prime minister.